 A writer, performer, singer and speaker, Anna is skilled in coaching, entrepreneurship, strategic planning, proofreading and marketing strategy, with a strong background in media and communication.

 Lynda migrated to Australia from Canada more than 50 years ago and made a life for herself running her own business as a chef for 30 years, before taking on the executive director role at a charitable organisation.
 Now retired, Lynda volunteers in her local opportunity shop and enjoys spending time with her children and seven grandchildren.

 Brendan believes past mistakes should not define a person’s life or future.
 He is an accountant by profession, though he is passionate about creating opportunities for people who have criminal convictions.
-He has developed a website called Working Together to assist people with criminal records to gain employment.
+For example, he developed and trialled a website to assist people with criminal records to gain employment.
 Read Brendan's personal story of gambling harm: Breaking free

 Jaime is an established business leader with more than 15 years’ experience leading teams in the healthcare sector in Asia, Europe and Australia.
 She leads the Australian office of Eisai, a Japanese pharmaceutical company that serves the needs of oncology and neurology patients throughout the world.

 Peter has a passion for sport, particularly AFL and soccer.
 He has a background in teaching, and has worked in the training departments of large public sector organisations, in the TAFE sector and in administrative roles with sporting organisations.
 Peter is now working in the disability support sector.
 Read Peter’s personal story of gambling harm: It’s time to stand up to gambling harm.